a1865818/CleverTar-Widget_Rating/README.md

 - Implementing server-side storage with a database
 - Allow users to edit or delete their ratings
 - Implementing custom theming options
+- Showing user's name and profile picture in the review

 ## 📄 License